virtuous-cycles/x-proxy/api.md

 # Quick API Guide

 ## Overview
-This guide covers the basic API routes implemented using Flask in your current project.
-These routes include functionalities to get a tweet, search for tweets, and post a tweet.
+This guide covers the API routes implemented using Flask in your current project.
+These routes include functionalities to get tweets, search for tweets, post tweets, manage draft tweets, and pull mentions.
 Authentication is handled using a token.

 ## Endpoints